-OPEB includes retiree healthcare benefits.
-The Clerk provides the following health-related benefits to retirees and certain other employees: (a) The Clerk is required by Florida Statute 112.0801 to allow retirees and certain other former employees to buy healthcare coverage at the same "group insurance rates" that current employees are charged.
-Although retirees pay for healthcare at group rates, they are receiving a valuable benefit because they can buy insurance at costs that are lower than the costs associated with the experience rating for their age bracket.
-The availability of this lower cost health insurance represents an "implicit subsidy" for retirees. (b) The Clerk offers a monthly stipend of \$5 for each year of service up to a maximum benefit of \$150 per month to retirees from ages 62 to 65.
-The stipend is to be used to offset the cost of health insurance.
-Although the implicit subsidy is required by state law when healthcare is offered as an employee benefit, the stipend may be canceled at any time.
-This OPEB plan is a single-employer plan and does not issue a stand-alone financial report.
-The plan's financial activity is included in the financial activity of the County.
+Plan description - Other postemployment benefits include retiree healthcare benefits.
+The Clerk provides the following health-related benefits to retirees and certain other employees: (a) the Clerk is required by Florida Statute 112.0801 to allow retirees and certain other former employees to buy healthcare coverage at the same "group insurance rates" that current employees are charged and (b) the Clerk offers a small health insurance stipend that retirees under age 65 can use to partially offset the cost of health insurance.
+Allowing retirees to buy health insurance at group rates is a valuable benefit and represents an "implicit subsidy" because retirees can buy insurance at costs that are lower than the costs associated with the experience rating for their age bracket.
+Although the implicit subsidy is required by law as long as healthcare is offered as an employee benefit, the stipend may be cancelled at any time.